MercuryPay/dsiPDCXListener.CSharp/README.md

 * dsiPDCXListener installed and running
 * IPTranLT Mobile -- this is a hardware device to which hardware peripherals can/will attach.
 * A cash drawer, receipt printer, and peripheral device that will all attach to the IPTranLT Mobile.
-* The code will also work with the dsiPDCXListener and a hardware device attached directly to the computer so if you do not have the IPTranLT Mobile and other hardware devices (cash drawern, receipt printer, etc.) you will still be able to see the functionality.
+* The code will also work with the dsiPDCXListener and a hardware device attached directly to the computer so if you do not have the IPTranLT Mobile and other hardware devices (cash drawer, receipt printer, etc.) you will still be able to see the functionality.

 ##Example Site

-An example site is hosted here:  http://durangopizza.azurewebsites.net.
+An example site is hosted here:  <a href="http://durangopizza.azurewebsites.net" target="_blank">http://durangopizza.azurewebsites.net</a>

 This site demonstrates the use of two DataCap technologies:  the dsiPDCXListener and the IPTranLT Mobile.
 Visit the site using your favorite web browser and then click the 'Admin' link.
 Enter the IP address and port where the dsiPDCXListener is running and then enter your TranDeviceID that you will find on the IPTranLT Mobile device.
 Finally press the 'Update' button and then purchase some pizza.
 The javascript will execute driving the pole display, peripheral device, receipt printer, and cash drawer for a full integrated payment experience.